vistuleB/on/README.md

 }
 ```

-To be consumed like so:
+A consumer of the package uses the API like so:

 ```gleam
 // 'on' consumer